iterorganization/Waveform-Editor/docs/source/training/training.rst

       A smooth tendency was added as a last tendency to smoothly transition from the linear tendency back into the piecewise linear tendency.
-This whole waveform is placed in the ``waveform`` attribute of the repeat tendency.
+This whole waveform is placed in the ``waveform`` parameter of the repeat tendency.
 Since the tendencies combine up to a total length of 11 (6+1+3+1), the total ``duration`` of the repeat tendency is set to 33, to obtain three full cycles.